devbisme/skidl/docs/index.md

 the interesting things are happening?
 For instance, how do you apply an input to the transistor circuit and then connect to the output?
-One way is by inserting nets inside the networks:
+One way is by inserting nets *inside* the network:

 ```py
 inp, outp = Net('INPUT'), Net('OUTPUT')